AtharvaBorole/Health-Analytics/README.md

 Dataset URL - https://www.kaggle.com/datasets/ohinhaque/ocd-patient-dataset-demographics-and-clinical-data/

-🧠 OCD Health Analytics Dashboard | Power BI & Excel
-  A data-driven mental health analytics project that leverages the power of Power BI and Excel to visualize, analyze, and uncover trends in Obsessive-Compulsive Disorder
-  (OCD) diagnoses.
-This dashboard provides actionable insights into how OCD manifests across different genders, ethnicities, and behavioral types—turning raw clinical data
-  into an intuitive, decision-support tool for healthcare professionals and researchers.

-🚀 Why This Project Matters:
-  With rising global awareness around mental health, understanding conditions like OCD through data storytelling is more important than ever.
-This project translates complex   health records into clear visual patterns, enabling faster analysis and better-informed conversations in mental health policy and care.

-💡 Highlights & Achievements:
-  Trend Analysis with Time Series Visualization Diagnosed cases were tracked month-over-month, revealing seasonal spikes—especially at the end of years like 2017 and 2018—raising questions about environmental or
-  psychological triggers.

-Demographic Breakdown

-  Gender Distribution: Clear visualization of diagnosis rates across genders using dynamic donut charts.

-  Ethnicity Insights: A bar chart revealing significantly higher diagnoses among Caucasians compared to other groups.

-  Behavioral Patterns in OCD

-  Analysis of compulsion types showed "Washing" as the most prevalent, followed by "Checking" and "Praying."

-  Obsession Score Heatmap: Compared various obsession types and their average scores to assess severity trends.

-Dual-Dashboard Build

-  Developed a fully-interactive Power BI dashboard and a replicated Excel version for accessibility and portability.

-  Clean, professional UI with consistent formatting, slicers, and easy navigation—ready for stakeholder presentation or deployment.

-🛠️ Tools & Tech Stack:
-  Power BI – Interactive visualizations, DAX expressions, dashboard design

-  Microsoft Excel – Data cleaning, dashboard replication, advanced charting

-  SQL (ideation stage) – For future data modeling and dynamic slicing

-  Data Storytelling & UX Design – Focused on clarity, usability, and impact

-🔍 Key Takeaways:
-  Strengthened my ability to build end-to-end dashboards using business intelligence tools.

-  Gained experience in data storytelling—crafting narratives that help non-technical users grasp technical insights.

-  Learned the value of scope control in analytics: staying focused on delivering depth and quality over adding complexity.

-  This was my second Power BI project, and a direct improvement from my first dashboard, which drew over 10K+ views on YouTube.

-📌 What’s Next?
-  Integrate SQL-based preprocessing for advanced filtering (e.g., monthly gender breakdown).

-  Add interactive slicers and year selectors to enhance user control.

-  Explore publishing the dashboard to Power BI Service for live stakeholder access.
+🧠 OCD Health Analytics Dashboard – Power BI & Excel This project is a comprehensive data visualization and exploratory data analysis (EDA) dashboard built using Power BI and Excel, focused on understanding patterns in Obsessive-Compulsive Disorder (OCD) diagnoses.
+The project involves slicing, filtering, and breaking down patient data across key attributes like gender, ethnicity, compulsion type, and obsession scores.

+🔍 Objective:
+To analyze OCD diagnosis trends over time and identify insights about how different demographics and behavior types relate to the condition.
+This project aims to support healthcare analysts, researchers, or stakeholders in making informed decisions using data visualization.

+📊 Tools Used:
+Power BI: For interactive data visualization

+Microsoft Excel: For replicating the dashboard and performing parallel analysis

+SQL (in the ideation process): Considered for more advanced slicing and monthly grouping

+📈 Key Features:
+🔹 Time Series Analysis:
+Line chart showing the number of OCD diagnoses month-over-month.

+Notable spikes were observed towards the end of years like 2017 and 2018, which led to deeper curiosity about possible external or seasonal factors.

+🔹 Gender Distribution:
+A donut chart showing male vs. female diagnoses.

+The creator expressed interest in doing a month-over-month gender breakdown for future versions.

+🔹 Ethnicity Breakdown:
+A horizontal bar chart showing how diagnoses are distributed across ethnic groups (Caucasian, Hispanic, Asian, African).

+Caucasian individuals had the highest representation in the dataset.

+🔹 Compulsion Type Analysis:
+A bar chart displaying frequency of different compulsion behaviors (e.g., washing, checking, praying).

+"Washing" emerged as the most common compulsion type.

+🔹 Obsession Type & Score:
+A visual comparing obsession types (e.g., contamination, symmetry) against patient counts.

+Another visual compared average obsession scores, which were relatively close across types.

+📁 Excel Dashboard Replication:
+The entire Power BI dashboard was replicated using Microsoft Excel, featuring similar visuals.

+Gridlines were removed for a cleaner look, and charts were arranged in a logical layout.

+Visuals include: Line charts, bar charts, and a pie chart — all showing the same insights.

+💡 Lessons & Reflections:
+The project highlights the importance of sticking to scope in data analysis.

+Even though many interesting investigative paths (e.g., gender trends by month) emerged, the focus remained on delivering a clear, complete analysis at a specific point in time.

+This was the creator’s second Power BI project, and it built upon lessons learned from the first, which gained significant traction (10K+ views on YouTube).

+🧩 Future Improvements:
+Implement a slicer for dynamic filtering (e.g., by year or gender).

+Include monthly breakdowns by gender or other attributes using SQL preprocessing.

+Further polish the Excel visuals and possibly embed interactivity using VBA or PivotCharts.